Remember board games? In a world where playing a game often means staring at a screen, it can be easy to forget how we used to entertain ourselves.

 Rather than create words as in Scrabble, Numble players arrange their tiles in sequences of ascending or descending numerical order.

 This sounds like a mindless exercise, but there’s a catch: The total of any sequence has to be divisible by three.
-Your memories of this one might be hazy, but anyone who’s played Numble knows it can get intense.
+Your memories of this one might be hazy, but anyone with experience playing Numble knows it can get intense.

 Even though it came out in 1982, Trivial Pursuit feels like a game that’s been around forever.

 There’s something very serious about this game, with its blue boxes full of questions.
 Answering these questions, divided into categories such as Geography and History, is what most people think of when they recall playing Trivial Pursuit.
-But there’s a whole other component to the game—the board, on which players maneuver their game pieces as they attempt to remember facts like the scientific name for a rabbit’s tail (a scut).
+But there’s a whole other component to the game—the board.
+This is where players maneuver their game pieces as they attempt to remember facts like the scientific name for a rabbit’s tail (a scut).

-The wonderful thing about board games standing the test of time is that they’re enjoyed by people of all generations.
-So while you’re rediscovering your old favorites, try introducing them to others in your life.
+The wonderful thing about board games standing the test of time is that people of all generations can find them enjoyable.
+So, while you’re rediscovering your old favorites, try introducing them to others in your life.
 To you, they’re nostalgic, but to younger or older friends and relatives, they’ll be brand new.

 What’s Your Favorite Game?